dmbarbour/awelon/AboutAwelon.md

 Fractional types are incredibly useful for modeling:

 * adaptive code: polymorphic based on downstream requirements or preferences
-* [promises, futures](http://en.wikipedia.org/wiki/Futures_and_promises), useful for quick integration without a lot of stack navigation since we can make promises in one place and fulfill them in another.
+* [promises, futures](http://en.wikipedia.org/wiki/Futures_and_promises), useful for quick integration: make promises in one place (with receive), hold onto the fractional type for a while, then fulfill it in another.
 * a sort of 'continuation passing' along a pipeline
 * static negotiations between upstream and downstream components